jgm/lunamark/README.markdown

     I think lunamark's behavior is perfectly reasonable, and I see no reason to change.

+and one of the CommonMark tests:

+  * `tests/CommonMark_0.26/fenced-code-blocks.test`: The HTML is
+    semantically equivalent; using the `-t/--tidy` option to `bin/shtest` makes the test pass.

-The `make test` target only runs the Markdown and lunamark tests, skipping the PHP Markdown tests.
+The `make test` target only runs the Markdown, CommonMark and lunamark tests, skipping the PHP Markdown tests.

 # Authors